sugang/bioparser/README.md

 bioparser
 =========

-Java parsers for a variety of data, such as NCBI GEO (.soft), Geneset files, Ontology files (obo)
+Java parsers for a variety of data formats, such as NCBI GEO (.soft), Geneset files, Ontology files (obo)